Gallogly College of Engineering

 Internships

-The Gallogly College of Engineering encourages all students to seek an internship either with college faculty assisting with research or with industry.
-Both the college’s Undergraduate Advising office and the OU Career Services office work to facilitate this process.
+The Gallogly College of Engineering encourages all students to seek an internship, either with college faculty assisting with research or with external employers.
+Our annual career fairs bring industry, government, and agency partners to campus to meet and interview students for internship opportunities.
+Both the college’s Career Development for Engineering and Scientists and the OU Career Center office work to facilitate this process.

 Work Experience